mpanighetti/dnd5e-monsters/undead/frogpire.md

 #### Description

-A monster stat block written based on a prompt on the ADHd3 Discord server: "amphibious creature of the night"
+The **frogpire** is a monster stat block written based on a prompt on the ADHd3 Discord server: "amphibious creature of the night"

 #### Attributes